ymoch/reltools/README.rst

 Left Outer Join
 ***************

-Here is a sample for SQL left outer joining using ``left_join``.
+Left outer joining is provided by ``left_join``.
-While SQL left joining returns all the combinations, this returns the pair of items.
+While SQL left outer joining returns all the combinations, this returns the pair of items.
 Note that the ``right`` can empty, like SQL left joining.